 What’s the difference?

 Not a great deal.
-I’ve had exceptional content from an Indian guy, and passable to frankly pretty crap content from a British writer.
+I’ve had exceptional content from an Indian guy and a Kenyan guy, and passable to frankly pretty crap content from a British writer.

 Price wise?
 Yes, Indians and Nigerians might be happier with a lower price than a guy living in New York or London.
 After all, they are paying less in cost of living.